July 07, 2016

 Check that your coil is screwed in finger tight and straight, and that the tank is also finger tight on your mod.
 Your tank should be easy to remove without force, if it is tightened down too much it can break the connector pin, which is not good.

 Where do I get Nicotine?

-Nicotine is illegal to sell, supply & gift in Australia.
+Nicotine is illegal to sell, supply & gift in Australia However it is legal to import for personal use.
 We have a very comprehensive guide on where you can source your own Nicotine for personal use here.